cchitsiang/awesome-stars/topics.md

 - [MasoniteFramework/masonite](https://github.com/MasoniteFramework/masonite) - The Modern And Developer Centric Python Web Framework.
 Be sure to read the documentation and join the Discord channel for questions: https://discord.gg/TwKeFahmPZ
 - [yysun/apprun](https://github.com/yysun/apprun) - AppRun is a JavaScript library for developing high-performance and reliable web applications using the elm inspired architecture, events and components.
 - [google/promises](https://github.com/google/promises) - Promises is a modern framework that provides a synchronization construct for Swift and Objective-C.
-- [go-chassis/go-chassis](https://github.com/go-chassis/go-chassis) - a microservice framework for rapid development of micro services in Go with rich eco-system
+- [go-chassis/go-chassis](https://github.com/go-chassis/go-chassis) - a cloud native application framework for Go with rich eco-system
 - [willowtreeapps/Hyperion-iOS](https://github.com/willowtreeapps/Hyperion-iOS) - In-app design review tool to inspect measurements, attributes, and animations.
 - [Devisjs/devis](https://github.com/Devisjs/devis) - A microservices framework for Node.js
 - [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) 🚀